kavehtehrani/gnome-speech2text/service/README.md

 ### Configuration

 The service uses OpenAI's Whisper model locally for speech recognition.
 No API key is required.
 All processing happens on your local machine for complete privacy.

+**Model and Device Configuration**

+The Whisper model and processing device (CPU/GPU) are configured during service installation using the installer flags (see [D-Bus Registration](#d-bus-registration) above).
+The extension reads this configuration from `~/.local/share/speech2text-extension-service/install-state.conf` to display the current settings in the setup dialog.

+To change the model or device, reinstall the service with the desired options.
+The installer will rebuild the virtual environment with the appropriate dependencies.

 ### D-Bus Interface